verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/border.md

 Description

-When the angle between two adjacent stroked lines is less than this value, a `miter` join is used instead.
+When the angle between two adjacent border lines is less than this value, a `miter` join is used instead.

 </div>